 They moved up through the ranks.

 This is the most common path to a leadership role in biotechnology.
-Some women work up the ladder at one or two companies they did not found and eventually take the top position.
+Some women work up the ladder at one or two companies founded by someone else and eventually take the top position.

 They developed a wide base of experience.

-They went from an academic or clinical career to founding a biotechnology or biomedical company.
+They went from an academic or clinical career to founding a biotechnology or biomedical business.

 - Academic Founders: Some women found a biotech/biomedical company while working in academia.
-Afterwards, they may leave academia, but many women stay and work part-time with the company.
+Afterward, they may leave academia, but many women stay and work part-time in the business.

-- Clinical Founders: Many products in the life sciences are pharmacological or medical devices and are developed by clinicians to improve clinical care.
+- Clinical Founders: Many products in the life sciences are pharmacological or medical devices developed by clinicians to improve clinical care.
 This is a common career pathway for physicians and nurses.
 Many sell their company or license the technology to a large, established business.
-Others continue their clinical careers and keep involved with their biotech company as a side hustle.
+Others continue their clinical careers and keep involved with their biotech business as a “side hustle”.